LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 :Author: Manuel Rego Casasnovas
 :Contact: mrego@igalia.com
-:Date: 02/03/2011
+:Date: 10/03/2011
 :Copyright:
   Some rights reserved.
 This document is distributed under the Creative Commons Attribution-ShareAlike 3.0 licence, available in http://creativecommons.org/licenses/by-sa/3.0/.
 :Abstract:
-  The goal of this document is develop a complete CRUD_ (create, read, update and delete) use case in NavalPlan_.
-Through carrying out this exercise you will see the basic structure of NavalPlan and underlying technology stack.
+  This is a guide about how to develop an use case in NavalPlan_.
+Following the different sections of this document you will end up developing a complete CRUD_ (create, read, update and delete) use case in the project.

+  Thanks to this tutorial you will know the basic structure, different layers of application architecture and underlying technology stack.
+Summarizing, you will learn how to create a new entity, define an interface to manipulate it, store it on a database, add some kind of validation and integrate it with web services.

 .. contents:: Table of Contents